t-ray/malbec/TECHNICAL.md

 * Tasks

 #### Repositories
 A Repository is a collection of ansible tasks or playbooks that is stored remotely.
 Initially, only git repos will be supported.
-A project can have only a single repo.
+A project may have multiple repositories defined.

-#### Key Stores
+#### Keys
-A key store provides storage for ssh keys, used to checkout/update repos, and used when executing ansible remotely.
-A project can have only a single key store.
+Each project defines zero or more keys to be used when fetching from remote repos, or for when executing playbooks.

 #### Inventory
 The user can define custom inventory directly within a given project.
 Alternatively, inventory stored within the repo may be used.
 A project may have multiple inventory defined.